All Episodes

 Jobless claims up, meaning more people seeking unemployment benefits because they're out of work, and that means a healing labor market.

-Every month for four and a half years, this has been the story.
+Every month for four and a half years.

 When it's not true, it is simply made to accommodate Obama and to avoid reporting the truth about Obama.

-Okay, I just found out George W. Bush did go on Letterman in 2000 delivered a top 10 list.
+Okay, I just found out George W. Bush did go on Letterman in 2000, delivered the top 10 list, but that was as a candidate.

-He was not deprexy at the time.
+He was not the prexi at the time.

 He was a candidate.

-So the number of Americans filing new claims for jobless benefits rose slightly again last week.
+So the number of Americans filing new claims for jobless benefits rose slightly again last week, but it was near the lowest level since the recession.

 A hopeful sign for the economy.